niilante/FFCK/docs/Installation/Installation.md

 ### Android

-On Firefox for Android (Fennec), you need to drop the file to <code>/data/data/org.mozilla.firefox/files/mozilla/XXXXXXXX.your_profile_name</code>.
+On Firefox for Android (Fenix), you need to drop the file to <code>/data/data/org.mozilla.firefox/files/mozilla/XXXXXXXX.your_profile_name</code>.
 If you use Jolla and run Firefox through Alien Dalvik, the location needs to be prefixed with <code>/opt/alien</code>.

 ### Sailfish OS + Alien Dalvik